jgbarah/evaluating-foss-projects/processes.md

 * Ratio of abandoned to merged changes.
 Gives an idea about how many of the submitted proposals for change end nowhere, with respect to how many end in the code base.
 * Ratio of merged to submitted changes.
 This is a kind of a success ratio, showing how many review processes finish with a change in the code base with respect to how many were started.

-## Workflow patterns

-Projects use different workflows to deal with processes.
-In many cases, even they can have specific policies, such as defining allowed state transitions to deal with tickets, or review patterns to deal with proposals of change to the source code.
-When the different states and transitions are recorded in some development repository, the complete process can be tracked.
-This allows for the analysis of the real workflows, and their compliance with good practices or project policies.
-In addition, time between transitions can be measured, to detect bottlenecks and compute time for different workflows.

-### Example: code review

-In code review, the workflow can be divided between two stated: waiting for review and waiting for new change proposals.

-### Example: tickets

-Closing tickets usually means workflows moving through a complex collection of states.

-Some of the states may imply dependencies on communication with users, or on external projects fixing some issue.
-Therefore, the detailed analysis of state changes can also be used to attribute delays to developers, to users, or to external projects.

-## Participation

-We can also analyze who participated in specific processes in a project.
-From that point on, we can assess on several dimensions, discussed in sections below, such as diversity in participation or neutrality.

-### Ticket closing

-### Code review

 ### Mailing lists